 I got a referral in-game and it was a small, life-changing moment, because if we hadn’t been playing FFXIV together — I likely would have never casually mentioned house shopping.
 The candid conversation comes up naturally when doing something together in a game — when you have repeated, regular interactions when things in life just come up.

 FFXIV is not just a game.
 It’s a world and it’s a community.
 It is a form of work and meaning.
 It feels bigger than just a game.
-I am only just beginning to understand how much a game community means after building my own Twitch community and feeling the bonds that form over repeated interaction over weeks and months.
+I am only just beginning to understand how much a game community means after building my own YouTube community and feeling the bonds that form over repeated interaction over weeks and months.

 FFXIV offers you hours of guaranteed fun, a vast world, hundreds of quests, skills to learn, plus the worlds that have been added thanks to the expansions.